matheusb432/rust-course/notes/01-fundamentals.md

 ### Match expressions
 Match expressions are a much more powerful switch statemen

-Match expressions must be exhaustive, they should account for every possible result, so if a match is used for controlling an action on an enum value, the compiler will notify whenever the enum is updated and it's handling is not accounted for
+Match expressions must be exhaustive, they should account for every possible result, so if a match is used for controlling an action on an enum value, the compiler throw an error if that is not accounted for

 ```rust
 let some_bool = true;